-Understanding of the Basin and projections of groundwater conditions is based on the use of the Basin GSFLOW model (model), which is a computerized mathematical model that simulates basin-wide hydrogeologic and hydrologic conditions.
-The model is an integrated surface water and groundwater model that combines both Precipitation-Runoff Modeling System (PRMS) and MODFLOW code.
-PRMS handles watershed flows, MODFLOW simulates subsurface flow, and the MODFLOW Streamflow-Routing (SFR) package simulates streamflow.
+MGA technical consultants developed a computerized numerical model to help understand the hydrogeology of the Basin and to simulate future groundwater conditions for GSP planning purposes.
+The Basin GSFLOW model is an integrated surface water and groundwater model that combines both Precipitation-Runoff Modeling System (PRMS) and MODFLOW code.
+It simulates both hydrogeologic and hydrologic conditions within the Basin.
+The PRMS portion of the model handles watershed flows, MODFLOW simulates subsurface flow, and the MODFLOW Streamflow-Routing (SFR) package simulates streamflow.